 3. Fish is not a health food, but plants are

-Neal Barnard, MD and the experts at Physicians Committee for Responsible Medicine (PCRM) have been leaders in the plant-based movement for decades and does not back down from making bold statements.
+Neal Barnard, MD and the experts at Physicians Committee for Responsible Medicine (PCRM) have been leaders in the plant-based movement for decades and do not back down from making bold statements.
 While the mainstream likes to repeat the false notion that fish is a health food, PCRM counters these “alternative facts” with four important points: 1.
 Fish is high in cholesterol 2.
 Fish is high in saturated fat (these are two nutrients with a strong association to heart disease) 3.
 Fish oil supplements’ effect on heart health is still inconclusive, while some studies have shown that it can increase your risk of diabetes and cancer 4.
 Fish are full of toxins (such as mercury) that are dangerous to our health.
 So, if you’re looking for foods that reduce your risk for heart disease, cancer, and diabetes, then it’s time to look toward plants, not fish.

 4. Get your daily greens

 Leafy greens are one of the healthiest foods on the planet, especially for your heart.
 This affordable superfood group is packed with heart-healthy nutrients including nitrates that are linked to lower blood pressure and the prevention and reversal of heart disease.
 Kayli Dice, registered dietitian at Lighter, suggests loading up on leafy green vegetables every chance you get.
 Some of her favorite ways include a handful of frozen greens in a morning smoothie, baked into kale chips, or as sandwich fixings wrapped up in chard or collard leaves such as this tasty BLT in a Collard Wrap.

 5. Eat foods high in antioxidants, fiber and potassium